amarula/dyndesign/docs/documentation.md

 ## decoratewith

-Meta decorator `decoratewith` can be used to decorate a class method with one or more pipelined dynamic decorators, regardless whether they statically exist or not.
+Meta decorator `decoratewith` can be used to decorate a class method with one or more chained dynamic decorators, regardless whether they statically exist or not.
 Additionally, the syntax of the dynamic decorators aims to get rid of the boilerplate for wrapping and returning the decorator code, leaving just the wrapper's code.